November 6, 2024

 There are several things that sellers can do to boost the value of their home before the appraisal to make sure everything runs smoothly:

-If you’re a homeowner that wants to prepare for an upcoming visit from an appraiser, use this free checklist to make sure you cover all your bases.
+If you’re a homeowner who wants to prepare for an upcoming visit from an appraiser, use this free checklist to make sure you cover all your bases.

 If the appraisal comes back at or above the purchase price, this is good news.
 It doesn’t necessarily mean the buyer is getting a good deal, but it’s one step closer to closing on the property.

-There are a lot of moving parts in the home buying process.
+There are many moving parts in the home-buying process.
 When all parties have a lot at stake, everyone is looking out for themselves and their assets.
 A home appraisal is just one important step in making sure the playing field is fair and even.
 If all goes well, it will be a win-win-win for the buyer, seller, and lender.